Home Turntables Best All-In-One Turntable

 1 BY ONE features

 Starting off, you’ll definitely like the unit’s minimalistic yet modern design.
-It features a set of two 18W bookshelf speakers and a sleek-looking deck damped for producing excellent audio.
-Also, it feels rock solid – with a weight of 20.9 pounds, the player will stand stable where you put it even if your pets get interested in it!
-Furthermore, 1 By One features anti-skating and an adjustable counterweight – two essential tools for preventing scratches and producing a beautiful, crisp, and well-balanced sound without extra noise and distortion.
+It features a sleek-looking deck damped for producing good audio.
+Also, it feels quite solid – with a weight of 20.9 pounds, the player will stand stable where you put it even if your pets get interested in it!
+Furthermore, 1 By One includes anti-skating and an adjustable counterweight – two essential tools for preventing scratches and producing a well-balanced sound without extra noise and distortion.
+Just make sure to properly set the counterweight!

 1 BY ONE sound